 This usually happens when Git comes across competing changes it can't automatically blend together.
 For instance, imagine two developers are working on the same checkout page.
 One developer, on a feature branch, updates the button text from "Pay Now" to "Complete Purchase."
 At the same time, another developer on a different branch changes that same button text from "Pay Now" to "Secure Checkout."

-, Git looks at that one line of code and sees two different histories.
+When it's time to merge both of these branches into main, Git looks at that one line of code and sees two different histories.
 It has no way of knowing which change is the correct one, so it flags a conflict.

 These situations are incredibly common and require you to jump in and sort things out.
 You can handle this directly in the file with a text editor or use a visual merge tool like the one built into VS Code or a dedicated app like P4Merge.
 And if a conflict looks too messy to untangle, remember you can always abort the merge and rethink your approach.